salmiah-ls/Cyclistic-Bike-Sharing/README.md

 The analyst team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From the insight, the team will design a new marketing strategy to convert casual riders into annual members.

 ## Datasets
-For this project, I use 1-year Cyclistic riidng data from November 2021 to October 2022.
+For this project, I use 1-year Cyclistic riding data from November 2021 to October 2022.
 Datasets are available in this [link](https://divvy-tripdata.s3.amazonaws.com/index.html).

 ## Tools
 I use 2 tools to complete this project: